Living in Portsmouth

 Portsmouth Historic Dockyard

 There is something here for everyone.
 From family fun exploring real ships and submarines on a day out to visiting HMS Warrior or Nelson’s flagship, HMS Victory.
-There are awe-inspiring collections inside our museums (such as , to leisure and pleasure activities, to Experience a dockyard and get close to modern Royal Navy ships on the water with our Harbour Tour or feed your passion in our museums, exhibitions and galleries.
+There are awe-inspiring collections inside our museums and leisure and pleasure activities.
+Experience a dockyard and get close to modern Royal Navy ships on the water with our Harbour Tour or feed your passion in our museums, exhibitions and galleries.

 D-Day Story, Portsmouth